CodepathAndroid3/CodePathProjects/README.md

 ## Overview
 ### Description
-An app that allows users to look at the most popular TV shows at the moment and see some data about those TV shows.
+An app that allows users to look at the current most popular TV shows and see some data about those TV shows.

 ### App Evaluation
 [Evaluation of your app across the following attributes]